kevin-connell/README_Generator/generatedREADME.md

-# Bubble Fart
+# Project Title Example
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description

-  This is a project about bubble fart
+  THis is a descriptiong of a project that I made

   ## Table of Contents